TL;DR

 Personal Sick Pay: Sometimes called short-term income protection, these plans are designed for more accessible, immediate cover.
 They often have shorter payment periods (e.g., 12 or 24 months per claim) and can be a fantastic, affordable starting point for those in riskier trades or who are new to protection.

 While Income Protection replaces your salary, Critical Illness Cover (CIC) provides a different kind of support.
-It pays out a tax-free lump sum on the diagnosis of a specified serious condition.
+It may pay out a potentially tax-efficient lump sum on the diagnosis of a specified serious condition.

 This lump sum provides financial breathing space at a time of immense stress.
 It's your money, to be used however you see fit: